finos/FDC3/docs/api/specs/desktopAgentCommunicationProtocol.md

 Messages specific to Intent Resolver user interfaces:

-- [`Fdc3UserInterfaceResolve`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceResolve.schema.json): Sent by the parent frame to initialize a Intent Resolver user interface to resolve a raised intent, before making the iframe visible.
+- [`Fdc3UserInterfaceResolve`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceResolve.schema.json): Sent by the parent frame to initialize an Intent Resolver user interface to resolve a raised intent, before making the iframe visible.
 The message includes the context object sent with the intent and an array of one or more [`AppIntent`](../ref/Metadata#appintent) objects representing the resolution options for the intent ([`raiseIntent`](../ref/DesktopAgent#raiseintent)) or context ([`raiseIntentForContext`](../ref/DesktopAgent#raiseintentforcontext)) that was raised.
 - [`Fdc3UserInterfaceResolveAction`](https://fdc3.finos.org/schemas/next/api/fdc3UserInterfaceResolveAction.schema.json): Sent by the Intent Resolver to indicate actions taken by the user in the interface, including hovering over an option, clicking a cancel button, or selecting a resolution option.
 The Intent Resolver should be hidden by the `getAgent()` implementation after a resolution option is selected to ensure that it does not interfere with user's ongoing interaction with the app's user interface.